 The reason I have used the above example is to raise 2 important points:

 1st – Making a profitable website is hard work, whatever you may read about ‘easy ways to make money’ or other ‘too good to be true’ promises is simply a way for them to make money by selling you a product and not the way for you to use the Internet to make money.

 In order to write a good article or create a nice infographic, you may have to spend a number of hours that are taken away from your overall productive time.

-How long and how many articles you have to publish in order to get to 13,000 visits per day?
+How long and how many articles do you have to publish in order to get to 13,000 visits per day?

-Try to figure out how much it will cost you to publish 150 articles and how long you will have to wait to get to that levels of traffic.
+Try to figure out how much it will cost you to publish 150 articles and how long you will have to wait to get to those levels of traffic.

-Good things come to those who wait
+Good things come to those who wait.

-Being a content publisher means caring for your users and once you manage to win your users, everything else will gradually follow.
+Being a content publisher means caring for your users, and once you manage to win your users, everything else will gradually follow.

-Start with creating a good website, focus on your content, build your traffic patiently and sooner or later you will reach a point where the earnings will cover your expenses and the investment you have made until to reach that point.
+Start with creating a great website, focus on your content, build your traffic patiently, and sooner or later you will reach a point where the earnings will cover your expenses and the investment you have made until to reach that point.